OCA/server-tools/mass_sorting/README.rst

 .. image:: /mass_sorting/static/description/4_before.png

-* click on the button 'Action' and then select the according action
+* click on the button 'Action' and then select the according action.
+  If you just created your action, please refresh the page to see the new action appear.

 .. image:: /mass_sorting/static/description/2_button.png